atolab/yaks-example/face-recog/Readme.md

 Now you should load each database (JSON file) on YAKS, to do so, depeding on the instance you decided to run, execute one of the following commands for each database:

-        $ python3 load_face_db.py --path /demo/cv/face/signature -d face-sig-db/tennis-db.json
+        $ python3 load_face_db.py -d face-sig-db/tennis-db.json

 For using our demo YAKS do:

-        $ python3 load_face_db.py --path /demo/cv/face/signature -d face-sig-db/tennis-db.json  -y demo.yaks.is
+        $ python3 load_face_db.py -d face-sig-db/tennis-db.json -z demo.yaks.is

-# Step IV -- Running the Face Recognition Application
+## Step IV -- Run the face detection component
-To start the face recognition do:
+This component reads frames from the camera, detects faces and publishes the faces images to YAKS.

-        $ python3 recognize.py --cascade haarcascade_frontalface_default.xml --faces /demo/cv/face/signature --recog /demo/cv/face/recognized
+        $ python3 detect_faces.py

 For using our demo YAKS do:

-        $ python3 recognize.py --cascade haarcascade_frontalface_default.xml --yaks demo.yaks.is --faces /demo/cv/face/signature --recog /demo/cv/face/recognized
+        $ python3 detect_faces.py -z demo.yaks.is

-The face recognition demo will load the faces signatures stored in Yaks under **/demo/cv/face/signature/\*\*** and compare each detected face to those signatures.
-The name of recognized faces will be published into Yaks as a list of name with the key **/demo/cv/face/recognized**.

-# Step V -- Subscribing to Detection Information
+## Step V -- Run the face recognition component

-If you want to subscribe to the information of the face being recognized, you can run a yaks-sub application as follows:
+This component subscribes to faces images from the detecton component, and to face signatures from the dataset on YAKS, identifies received faces and publishes identifications to YAKS.

-        $ python3 yaks_sub.py -s /demo/cv/face/recognized
+        $ python3 recognize_faces.py

 For using our demo YAKS do:

+        $ python3 recognize_faces.py -z demo.yaks.is

+## Step VI -- Run the display component
+This component subscribes to faces images from the detecton component, and to identifications from the face recognition component on YAKS and displays them.

+        $ python3 display_faces.py

+For using our demo YAKS do:

-        $ python3 yaks_sub.py -s /demo/cv/face/recognized --yaks demo.yaks.is
+        $ python3 display_faces.py -z demo.yaks.is